sisterai/estate-assistant-system/README.md

 ## Usage

 - **Landing Page:**
-  Learn about the app’s features and get started by signing in or continuing as a guest.
+  Discover the app's capabilities and begin by signing in or proceeding as a guest.
 - **Authentication:**
-  Create an account, log in, and manage your user profile securely using JWT authentication.
+  Register an account, authenticate, and manage your user profile securely using JWT authentication.
 - **Chat Interface:**
-  Interact with the AI assistant in real time.
-Authenticated users can save, rename, and delete conversations.
+  Communicate with the AI assistant instantly.
+Authenticated users can preserve, modify, and remove conversations.
 - **Theme Toggle:**
-  Switch between dark and light modes with smooth background transitions.
+  Alternate between dark and light modes with fluid background transitions.
 - **Search & Management:**
-  Easily search through your conversation history and manage your saved conversations from the sidebar.
+  Effortlessly explore your conversation archive and handle your saved conversations from the sidebar.
 - **Insights & Tools Page:**
-  Access graph-based tools and mortgage calculators to assist in your property search.
+  Utilize graph-based tools and mortgage calculators to support your property search.
 - **Map Page:**
-  View properties on an interactive map with markers, search functionality, and links to Zillow listings.
+  Examine properties on an interactive map with markers, search capabilities, and links to Zillow listings.
 - **Visualizations Page:**
-  Explore aggregate charts and insights for all Chapel Hill properties.
+  Investigate consolidated charts and analytics for all Chapel Hill properties.
 - **Market Insights Page:**
-  Get the latest market trends and insights for Chapel Hill real estate and other markets across the US.
+  Obtain the most recent market trends and insights for Chapel Hill real estate and other markets across the US.
 - **Expert View:**
-  Toggle between the combined AI response and individual expert responses (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) to see different perspectives on your query.
+  Switch between the combined AI response and individual expert responses (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) to view different perspectives on your query.
 - **Interactive Charts:**
-  View dynamic charts generated by the AI based on your queries, embedded directly in the chat interface.
+  Examine dynamic charts produced by the AI based on your queries, integrated directly in the chat interface.
 - **Smooth Animations:**
-  Enjoy engaging transitions and micro-interactions powered by Framer Motion.
+  Experience captivating transitions and micro-interactions enabled by Framer Motion.
 - **Responsive Design:**
-  The app is optimized for desktop, tablet, and mobile devices, ensuring a seamless experience across
+  The app is tuned for desktop, tablet, and mobile devices, ensuring a smooth experience across platforms.
 - **Guest Mode:**
-  Use the app as a guest without creating an account.
-Conversations will still be saved locally in the browser.
+  Access the app as a guest without account creation.
+Conversations will still be preserved locally in the browser.
 - **Rating System:**
-  Rate the AI's responses to help improve its performance over time.
-If you are not satisfied with the AI's response, you can give a thumbs down rating, and the backend API will tweak the experts selection process (i.e. the weights of the experts) to improve the model's performance.
+  Evaluate the AI's responses to help enhance its performance over time.
+If you are dissatisfied with the AI's response, you can provide a thumbs down rating, and the backend API will adjust the experts selection process (i.e. the weights of the experts) to improve the model's performance.
 - **Expert Selection:**
-  The AI uses a mixture of experts to provide the best possible response based on user input.
-Users can also select a specific expert's response to view.
+  The AI employs a mixture of experts to deliver the optimal response based on user input.
+Users can also choose a specific expert's response to examine.
 - **Chat History:**
-  View and manage your conversation history, including the ability to search for specific conversations (only available for authenticated users).
+  Browse and handle your conversation history, including the capability to search for particular conversations (only available for authenticated users).
 - **Full‑Text Search:**
-  Quickly search your conversation history for keywords, topics, or specific properties.
+  Rapidly explore your conversation archive for keywords, topics, or specific properties.
 - **Visualizations:**
-  View interactive charts and graphs generated by the AI based on your queries.
-The visualizations page provides aggregate charts and insights for all Chapel Hill properties.
+  Examine interactive charts and graphs produced by the AI based on your queries.
+The visualizations page offers consolidated charts and analytics for all Chapel Hill properties.
-- and so much more...
+- and numerous additional features...

 > [!CAUTION]
 > Note: The expert view feature is ONLY available for new messages.
-If you load a conversation from either the local storage or the database, the expert view feature will not be available, and only the combined response will be shown.
+If you load a conversation from either local storage or the database, the expert view feature will not be available, and only the combined response will be displayed.

 ## User Interface

-EstateWise features a modern, animated, and fully responsive user interface built with Next.js and Shadcn UI, with the help of Tailwind CSS for styling.
-The UI is designed to be intuitive and user-friendly, ensuring a seamless experience across devices.
+EstateWise presents a contemporary, animated, and fully adaptive user interface constructed with Next.js and Shadcn UI, utilizing Tailwind CSS for styling.
+The interface is crafted to be intuitive and user-friendly, guaranteeing a smooth experience across devices.

 ### Landing Page